-Why is calling/clicking before you dig so important?
+Why is calling or clicking before you dig so important?

 Accidental damage to pipelines and other buried infrastructure can have serious consequences for people, property and the environment.
-The best way to find out if you have pipelines in the vicinity of your project is to contact a one-call notification centre; the national web portal for one-call notification centres in Canada is www.clickbeforeyoudig.com.
-It's free and it’s the law .
-All pipeline companies regulated by the NEB are required to register their pipelines with one-call notification centres, so it is the most effective way to ensure that you will not damage a pipe or other buried infrastructure.
+The best way to find out if you have pipelines in the vicinity of your project is to contact a one-call notification centre.
+The national web portal for one-call notification centres in Canada is www.clickbeforeyoudig.com.
+It’s free and it’s the law.
+All pipeline companies regulated by the CER have to register their pipelines with one-call notification centres, so it is the most effective way to ensure that you will not damage a pipe or other buried infrastructure.

 What kinds of projects should trigger a locate request?

-You must make a locate request when a ground disturbance or construction of a facility is being planned on the pipeline right of way or within the 30-metre prescribed area (also called the safety zone) measured perpendicularly from the centreline of the pipe.
-Examples of such activities include planting / tree removal, installing a fence/deck/pool/shed, digging / clearing a ditch, and landscaping, etc.
+You have to make a locate request when a ground disturbance activity is planned within the 30-metre prescribed area, or facility construction on the pipeline right-of-way.
+The 30-metre prescribed area is measured perpendicularly from the centreline of the pipe.
+Examples of such activities include tree planting or removal, installing a fence, deck, pool or shed, digging and clearing a ditch, and landscaping, etc.

 Remaining in communication with the people doing the work is essential.
-If you have hired a contractor, provide them with the instructions from the pipeline company and ensure that these instructions are understood or ensure that they have contacted the pipeline company for the required consent and safety instructions.
+If you have hired a contractor, provide them with the instructions from the pipeline company and let them know about the CER requirements.
+It is important that they understand these instructions and contact the pipeline company to obtain written consent and safety instructions.

 30-Metre Prescribed Area

-Pipeline company consent is required for any ground disturbance within the 30-metre prescribed area (safety zone), or the construction of a facility on the pipeline right of way.
+The pipeline company’s written consent is required for any ground disturbance within the 30-metre prescribed area, or the construction of a facility on the pipeline right-of-way.

 Where can you get more information?

-Contact the one-call notification centre in your area to request additional information; you can find out which one-call notification centre provides service to your area at www.clickbeforeyoudig.com.
-The one-call notification centre will give you information on the buried infrastructure in your project area, including all pipelines regulated by the NEB.
+Contact the one-call notification centre in your area to request additional information.
+You can find out which one-call notification centre provides service to your area at www.clickbeforeyoudig.com.
+The one-call notification centre will give you information on the buried infrastructure in your project area, including all pipelines regulated by the CER.
 Otherwise, you can look on the pipeline company’s website for general information including their contact information.
 In the Northwest Territories, you must contact the pipeline company directly as there is no one-call notification service available.

 Pipeline companies can determine if your project can proceed safely or if it has the potential to cause damage to the pipeline.
 According to the NEB Pipeline Damage Prevention Regulations (DPRs), the pipeline companies are obligated to have a public awareness program in place that accomplishes the following: